FedSS: Federated Learning with Smart Selection of clients: Related Work

 \subsection{Clients Selection Strategies}

 It's clear that the heterogeneous communication environments and computation resources at clients can hamper the overall training speed.
-To accelerate the convergence speed under this client heterogeneity, existing work has investigated to make smarter decisions about clients selection to alleviate the communication overhead.
+To accelerate the convergence speed under this client heterogeneity, existing work has investigated to make smarter decisions about client selection to alleviate the communication overhead.

 In the prevalent random client selection strategy, all clients participate in the client selection phase in every round.
-The server uniformly and randomly selects a subset of clients from the pool\cite{communication-efficient,li-partial-selection, flexible-device} for training, and the chosen clients do multiple iterations of SGD on the local data, given the ML model and the latest parameters from the server.
+The server uniformly and randomly selects a subset of clients from the pool\cite{communication-efficient,li-partial-selection, flexible-device} for training.
+The chosen clients do multiple iterations of SGD on the local data, given the ML model and the latest parameters from the server.
 Finally, the server collects and aggregates the computed gradients to update the global parameters.
-Li et. al. \cite{li-partial-selection} provided a necessary convergence condition for federated learning on non-iid data with partial clients participation.
-Ruan et. al. \cite{flexible-device} offered a selection scheme that converges even when devices can flexibly join or leave the training.
+Li et. al. \cite{li-partial-selection} provides a necessary convergence condition for federated learning on non-iid data with partial client participation.
+Ruan et. al. \cite{flexible-device} offer a selection scheme that converges even when devices can flexibly join or leave the training.